 These are just a few benefits of kitting:

 - Increased warehouse efficiency.
 One of the biggest benefits of kitting is that it streamlines the picking and packing process.
 All products that are sold in a kit together will be relocated to be stored near each other.
 This valuable time for your employees as they no longer need to walk all over the warehouse to find products.
+It also helps save time and money when you perform your regular inventory audit.

 - Lower labor costs.
 Unsurprisingly, a streamlined warehouse flow also means lower costs.
 Since time is saved with each order, you don't need as many people working to fulfill orders and overtime is less common.